roosh42/GoogleSpreadsheetServer/README.md

 The server you deploy has a public URL that can be used to insert new rows into any of the sheets in your chosen spreadsheet.

 ## It's your code, running as you
-  - [See and revoke access](https://myaccount.google.com/permissions?continue=https%3A%2F%2Fmyaccount.google.com%2Fsecurity%3Fpli%3D1%26nlr%3D1) to scripts in your Google Account
+  - [See and revoke access](https://myaccount.google.com/permissions?continue=https%3A%2F%2Fmyaccount.google.com%2Fsecurity%3Fpli%3D1%26nlr%3D1) to scripts in your Google Account.
   - [See and delete the triggers](https://script.google.com/home/triggers) (time-based and otherwise) in your Google Account.
   - The server only has permission to operate on the one spreadsheet that it is attached to.